 Most of our guests arriving Day 1 of their trip do not experience any problems getting there, however, there is a percentage that do.
 There are not many flights to Belize, so if you miss your flight you will arrive a full 24 hours later than you originally intended.
 Arriving one day early is the best way to avoid any problems in meeting the group on time.
 If you do plan to extend your stay by several days, we recommend you extend it before your trip with us, rather than after.
-Our Hints for a Better Vacation can be found else where on our site.
-Visit our Belize Fares page for current rates from over 30 US and Canadian cities, and you can also read about all flight options to Belize.
+Our Hints for a Better Vacation can be found else where on our site, and provides valuable information for planning your flight schedule.
+Learn about all flight options to Belize elsewhere on our site.
 To read our recommendations of what to do with your extra day, visit our Things to Do in Belize page.

 Why do we have to spend 2 nights in Belize City for the Adventure Island trip?